 NCEJ is the pre-eminent academic journal of noise control.
-It is the International Journal of the Institute of Noise Control Engineering of the USA.
-It is also produced with the participation and assistance of the Korean Society of Noise and Vibration Engineering (KSNVE).
+It is the International Journal of the Institute of Noise Control Engineering of the USA, produced with the participation and assistance of the Korean Society of Noise and Vibration Engineering (KSNVE).

 NCEJ reaches noise control professionals around the world, covering over 50 national noise control societies and institutes.